nwg-piotr/nwg-menu/README.md

 # nwg-menu

 This code provides the [MenuStart plugin](https://github.com/nwg-piotr/nwg-panel/wiki/plugins:-MenuStart) to [nwg-panel](https://github.com/nwg-piotr/nwg-panel).
 It also may be used standalone, however, with a little help from command line arguments.

-This program is being developed with [sway](https://github.com/swaywm/sway) in mind.
-It should work with other wlroots-based Wayland compositors, but for now it's only been tested briefly on Wayfire.

 The `nwg-menu` command displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html) (8 instead of 13).
 It also provides the search entry, to look for installed application on the basis of .desktop files, and for files in XDG user directories.

 You may pin applications by right-clicking them.
 Pinned items will appear above the categories list.
 Right-click a pinned item to unpin it.
 The pinned items cache is shared with the `nwggrid` command, which is a part of